-NOTE: For information on TSM courses, contact the discussed.
-This course should be taken after TSM 1201 and Professional Training Center, (405) 733-7488.
+NOTE: For information on TSM courses, contact the TSM 1901 Resolving Conflict in the Workplace (1-0-1) Professional Training Center, (405) 733-7488.
 (These courses are available only through Rose State College external training agreements with various business entities.)